NilsDroste/nilsdroste.github.io/about.md

 order: 3
 ---

-I am a newly assigned Associate Senior Lecturer (Biträdande Lektor) in Environmental Politics at the [Political Science Department](https://www.svet.lu.se/en/start-department-of-political-science) in Lund.
-My position is co-financed by the strategic research area [Biodiversity and Ecosystems in a Changing Climate](https://www.becc.lu.se/).
+I am an Associate Senior Lecturer (Biträdande Lektor) in Environmental Politics at the [Political Science Department](https://www.svet.lu.se/en/start-department-of-political-science) in Lund.
+My position is co-financed by the strategic research area [Biodiversity and Ecosystems in a Changing Climate](https://www.becc.lu.se/) where I am principle investigator and deputy theme leader of the biodiversity theme.

 As a Post-Doc at the [Center for Environmental and Climate Research](https://www.cec.lu.se/) (CEC), Lund University, I worked on insurance values of soil biodiversity.